 - Unpacking and loading trucks without damaging the goods and assisting in setting up the equipment.

-- Carpentry, lighting and audio/visual set up for events, fundraisers, corporate meetings, etc.
+- Carpentry, lighting, and audio/visual setup for events, fundraisers, corporate meetings, etc.

 - Stage installation and maintenance of safety regulations, including fire safety setups.

-- Operate large, high priced machinery for transferring equipment.
+- Operate large, high-priced machinery for transferring equipment.

-- Truss placement, set piece placement, case pushing, cable runs, scaffold building.
+- Truss placement, set-piece placement, case pushing, cable runs, scaffold building.

 - Always on time for every call, if not thirty minutes early.
-Allowed extra time in case of emergency situation to ensure punctuality.
+Allowed extra time in case of an emergency situation to ensure punctuality.

 - Qualified for wardrobe dressing, stitching, and laundry; have worked on shows involving multiple quick changes with ease.

 - Hospitable to all artists; catered to the needs of the talent, such as providing personal assistance and attention to ensure the delectation of the client.

 - Loadout on various shows; disassembled, secured, and transported equipment to the loading dock efficiently and promptly.